dwinston/mp-docs/MP-DATA-LICENSE.md

 notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+(2) If reporting use of the data as a resource in research, please consult https://materialsproject.org/citing to cite one or more publications as appropriate.

 (3) Neither the name of the University of California, Lawrence Berkeley National Laboratory, U.S. Dept. of Energy nor the names of